 "Using Trinamic motor drivers in our Witbox Go!
 3D printer was a key technical upgrade that helped us reach important project goals.
 The result is a cleaner and less intrusive product that will change the way 3D printers are perceived in the future."
 Jon Goitia, 3D Product Technical Director at BQ

 Overall processing tasks have become heavier and more complex than ever before.
 The increasingly smaller and more powerful stepper motors of 3D printers require extremely accurate motion control.
 Trinamic’s building blocks combine several features into a single package.
 Enriched with peripherals and embedded complex software, they offer the complete plug-in solution.

 "I love seeing the TMC2100 used on 3D printers.
-It runs smoother, quieter, cooler and more reliably than the alternatives from both Allegro and Texas Instruments."
-Thomas Sanladerer, 3D printing expert and YouTuber
+It runs smoother, quieter, cooler and more reliable than the alternatives from both Allegro and Texas Instruments."
+Thomas Sanladerer, 3D printing expert & YouTuber

 Trinamic’s TMC2100 is renowned in the 3D printing community for its ability to turn 3D printers into silent machines with smooth motor control.
 Following its success, Trinamic improved the concept by developing the TMC2130, TMC2208, TMC5130 and the TMC5160.
 The latest addition to the family is the TMC2209, enabling both sensorless homing and silent operation at the same time while offering Step/Dir and UART interfaces.

 These stepper driver ICs also come as SilentStepSticks, small breakout boards that can be plugged in directly to most 3D printer motherboards.